Revenue Amplification Platform

-A DealRoom is not just about being on-brand, but also about increasing the buyer experience with valuable information through video and text.
+A digital sales room is not just about being on-brand, but also about increasing the buyer experience with valuable information through video and text.
 A DealRoom can embed videos, PDFs, Slidedeck, images with motion design, and more.
-This functionality is helpful to host case studies, demo decks, explainer videos, and customer testimonials.
+This functionality is helpful to host key sales collateral such as case studies, demo decks, explainer videos, personal video messages, and customer testimonials.
 Manufacturing companies leverage PDF functionality to include specs for the products the buyer is looking to buy.

 Collecting data can be hard.
 Simplify data collection with forms embedded in a DealRoom.
 The use cases are endless, but one of the more popular ones is to collect billing information.
 Many times the decision-maker signing the deal is many times, not the person that is responsible for paying the bill.
 This information is then pushed to the CRM so the finance team can access the data very easily.

 The past 10 years we have seen the majority of competitive companies go from offline to online.
 From business models, like Adobe moving from a licensed software company to a completely cloud-based company to 95% of the fortune 500 being on the cloud and not just on-premise.